Skip to main content

 One of Great Britain’s most treasured contemporary artists, David Shrigley employs a distinctive comedic tone that draws on everyday situations and human interactions to create self-reflexive artworks.
 While best known for his simple and unique drawing style, Shrigley works in a variety of mediums including photography, sculpture, and film, while also creating public works and artist publications, and collaborating on music projects.

 Shrigley (b.
-1968, Macclesfield, UK) lives and works in Brighton, UK.
-A Turner Prize nominee in 2013, his recent solo exhibitions include David Shrigley: Life Model II, Rose Art Museum, Waltham, MA (2016); Really Good, Fourth Plinth Commission, London (2016); David Shrigley, Two Rooms Gallery, Auckland Arts Festival, New Zealand (2015); David Shrigley: Life and Life Drawing, National Gallery of Victoria, Melbourne, Australia (2014–15); David Shrigley, Pinakothek der Moderne, Munich, Germany (2014); Big Shoes, BQ, Berlin, Germany (2013); How Are You Feeling?, Cornerhouse, Manchester, UK (2012–13); Brain Activity, Hayward Gallery, London (2012), which toured to Yerba Beuna Centre for the Arts, San Francisco, USA (2013); Drawings, Mumbai Art Rooms, India (2012); Animate, Turku Art Museum, Finland (2011); David Shrigley, Bergen Kunsthall, Norway (2009); BALTIC Centre for Contemporary Art, Gateshead, UK (2008); To the Wall: David Shrigley with Lily Van der Stokker, Aspen Art Museum, Colorado (2007); and David Shrigley, Dundee Contemporary Arts, Scotland (2006).
-David Shrigley is represented by Anton Kern Gallery, New York; Stephen Friedman Gallery, London; Yvon Lambert, Paris; and Nicolai Wallner, Copenhagen.
+1968, Macclesfield, England) lives and works in Brighton, England.
+A Turner Prize nominee in 2013, his solo exhibitions include David Shrigley: Life Model II, Rose Art Museum, Waltham, MA (2016); Really Good, Fourth Plinth Commission, London (2016); David Shrigley, Two Rooms Gallery, Auckland Arts Festival, New Zealand (2015); David Shrigley: Life and Life Drawing, National Gallery of Victoria, Melbourne, Australia (2014–15); David Shrigley, Pinakothek der Moderne, Munich (2014); Big Shoes, BQ, Berlin (2013); How Are You Feeling?, Cornerhouse, Manchester, England (2012–13); Brain Activity, Hayward Gallery, London (2012), which toured to Yerba Beuna Center for the Arts, San Francisco (2013); Drawings, Mumbai Art Rooms, India (2012); Animate, Turku Art Museum, Finland (2011); David Shrigley, Bergen Kunsthall, Norway (2009); BALTIC Centre for Contemporary Art, Gateshead, England (2008); To the Wall: David Shrigley with Lily Van der Stokker, Aspen Art Museum, CO (2007); and David Shrigley, Dundee Contemporary Arts, Scotland (2006).
+Shrigley is represented by Anton Kern Gallery, New York; Stephen Friedman Gallery, London; Yvon Lambert, Paris; and Nicolai Wallner, Copenhagen.